gmcln-rct/seaorgan/README.md

     * Tone.js
         * Tone.js will allow for more nuanced, specific representation of sound of a specific instrument.

+---

+Below is a basic wireframe of the intended web app:

 ![Sea Organ Wireframe](https://swimeo-seeds.s3.amazonaws.com/site-graphics/aA-JSP-wireframe.jpg)